gegelati/gegelati-apps/stick-game/README.md

 ### Evaluation
 To evaluate "by hand" a tpg, the main function enables to play against it.
 The command is `executable -evaluate tpgFile.dot`

+## CodeGen example

+The folder src/CodeGen contains an example of use case for the code gen. There are 3 targets for this example, you can directly run the last one :
+- StickGameCodeGen that import the TPG_graph.dot and launch the code gen to generate the sources files.
+If you want to run this target you need to set your working directory as the current build directory of your build system.
+You can use the following variable $CMakeCurrentBuildDir$.
+- StickGameExecCodeGen that is a custom command to execute the previous target
+- StickGameInferenceCodeGen that use the generated file and link them with the learning environment of the directory src/Learn